Dana94/2019-website/blog/2020-10-09-quotes-project-outline.md

 }
 ```

 Depending on the size of the screen, there is a "show more" button for longer quotes (character length larger than 260).
-For these instances, a `shortenQuote` is displayed that concatenates it followed by ellipses.
+For these instances, a `shortenQuote` is displayed that cuts off the quote and appends ellipses.

 ![Shortened Quote](./images/2020-10-09/mobile-shorten-quote.png)
 _Shortened Quote_